gm3dmo/gm3dmo/certification-exams.md

 ![a smelly dog named rosie](assets/smelly-dog.png)

+## Timing
+I feel like I'm a "morning person" so I book my exam for the morning session when my concentration is at it's very best.

 ## Clothing
 Wear a t-shirt or pullover.
 The invigilators will ask you to roll down your sleeves if you wear a shirt with them rolled up.
 Apparently people like to cheat.